kirbydesign/designsystem/.github/CONTRIBUTING.md

 - Only commit related functinoality for each commit
 - Commit often
 - Strive for each commit to compile/build and pass tests
+- Use [gitmoji](https://gitmoji.dev) when possible - point to VSCode extension and CLI tool
 - sidenote: when merging the CI pipeline combines each commit to a merge commit containing all commit messages

 ### Self-review